 - Learners should be taught that the domain they are in “is not simple”, and to expect a certain amount of novelty and uniqueness due to the complex interplay of many forces.

-- The first and the second cases that learners are exposed to should be very different from each other, so that learners are quickly calibrated to understand that “wow, the way this idea shows up in the real world can look very different!”
+- The first, second and third cases that learners are exposed to should be very different from each other, so that learners are quickly calibrated to understand that “wow, the way this idea shows up in the real world can look very different!”
 This prevents them from holding on too tightly to any single instantiation, the same way that a novice doctor might be attached to the notion that a heart attack only looks like ‘patient clutches arm and falls over in pain.’

 - When reading each case, learners should always ask two questions: